PAYSTUB MAKER Team is here to serve you with your payroll duty and more information about health insurance.

 The last paystub was made, Retirement started!

-Upon termination of a VEBA trust by an employer, assets can be distributed to the participants based upon objective and reasonable standards which do not involve disproportionate payments to members of the prohibited group (Reg.§1.513(c)(9)-(3)(d)).
-The IRS has approved a distribution of assets used to fund life insurance benefits based on a uniform percentage of compensation (Private Letter Ruling 8425056).
+Upon termination of a VEBA trust by an employer, a distribution of assets to the participants is made based upon objective and reasonable standards which do not involve disproportionate payments to members of the prohibited group (Reg.§1.513(c)(9)-(3)(d)).
+The IRS has approved a distribution of assets used to fund life insurance benefits based on a uniform percentage of compensation (Private Letter Ruling 8425056)

 PAYSTUB MAKER will soon come with a special blog on new tax law and Payroll.